bkitano/upstream-mocker/readme.md

     2. Dark screen with popup, mouse still on original button
     3. Dark screen with popup, mouse at video starting position (first_frame)

 Then linearly interpolate the scenes between 1-2 and 2-3.
+You'll need
+1. mocks from each scene without the cursor present.
+2. mocks from each scene with the starting cursor positions.